SuryaPrakashReddy99/Jenkins-Zero-To-Hero/README.md

 # Jenkins-Zero-To-Hero

- Jenkins workspaces from  Build end to end pipelines automatic backup in s3 buckets and store logs.
+ Jenkins workspaces LOG from  Build end to end pipelines automatic backup in s3 buckets and store logs.